marticasals/enhancedviolinboxplot/README.md

 ## Example of soccer with long datasets

 Imagine we have soccer datasets with long format.
-We can aplly for instance the last figure as following:
+We can apply for instance the last figure as following:

 ```{r}